 Depending on the state you live in, friends, family members, and others in the community may give the auto-injector and nasal spray formulation of naloxone to someone who has overdosed.
 Some states require a physician to prescribe naloxone.
 In other states, pharmacies may distribute naloxone in an outpatient setting without a prescription from a physician.5

 Opioid overdose is serious and can be life-threatening.
 There are measures you can take immediately if an overdose has occurred.
 Additionally, if you feel you are at risk for opioid addiction, it’s best to understand these risk factors and get to the root of the problem.
-Call (800) 662-HELP (4357) to speak to a treatment advisor about your rehab options.
+Call 800-681-1058 (Who Answers?) to speak to a treatment advisor about your rehab options.

 Prevention of Opioid Overdose

 Beyond using preventative approaches to lower drug use in the community, there are specific measures to prevent opioid overdose.
 These include:4

 - Increasing the availability of opioid dependence treatment, including for those dependent on prescription opioids